-Newlyweds traditionally receive advice from friends and relatives on the secrets for a successful marriage, but any tips on protecting their financial future seem to go begging in these heartfelt conversations.
+Newlyweds traditionally receive advice from friends and relatives on the secrets for a successful marriage.
+Even though life insurance is an especially important consideration for newlyweds, any tips on protecting their financial future seem to go begging in these heartfelt conversations.

 The experts say that in general, individuals should purchase policies that amount to at least five times their current salary, but that figure should be balanced against a couples’ long-term goals.
 Newlyweds should meet with a life insurance professional to review all their options and considerations.